 - Optimize your anchor tags around keyword/topic clusters

-After you’ve done all these technical stuff, remember to just leave them alone and stop tinkering or checking up on them.
+After you’ve done all these technical stuff, remember to just leave them alone and stop tinkering or checking upon them.
 Obsessing over the small stuff isn’t going to provide any real value.
-Instead you should move on to the real hard part in SEO: creating, managing, and optimizing content.
+Instead, you should move on to the real hard part in SEO: creating, managing, and optimizing content.

 Content Creation <> Content Optimization

-After building a solid bsae with the technical side of SEO, it’s now time to focus most of your effort on the content part.
+After building a solid base with the technical side of SEO, it’s now time to focus most of your effort on the content part.
 Many merchants don’t understand the importance of content to a website but this is the bread and butter of SEO, without good content, search engines wouldn’t know what your site is about and wouldn’t be able to surface your pages in the search results.

 You start this repetitive process by: